-- a pinch of salt
+- 1 pinch salt

 - Soak the almonds over night.
 Drain and rinse the almonds.

-- Put the almonds and the water in ahigh-speed blenderand blend on high for a couple of minutes.
+- Put the almonds and the water in a high-speed blender and blend on high for a couple of minutes.
 At this point, you can add sweeteners, cocoa powder, ground vanilla, if you want!